Welcome to

 Old Camdenians AGM and Annual Lunch

-Our guest speaker, Emmanuel Anyiam-Osigwe MBE, an Eminent Old Camdenian, gave us a very interesting account of his time at school and his founding of the British Urban Film Festival.
+Our guest speaker, Chris Ramsey MBE, will give us a very interesting account of his time at school and what followed.